Malware

 Do you need an antivirus for your Mac?

-For the vast majority of Mac users, antivirus software isn’t required.
+For the vast majority of Mac users, antivirus software is a good insurance policy to have.
 Apple has already built in lots of security features, most of which users aren’t even aware of.
 These features, which we’ll get into soon, help to make Macs some of the most secure devices against viruses and malware.

 However, no device is immune to cyberattacks.
 Viruses and malware evolve at a frightening pace.
 What isn’t a threat today may be a threat tomorrow.
 And if you participate in risky online activities like torrenting, accessing the dark web, or downloading lots of files, even Apple’s built-in tools will have a hard time protecting you.

-If you’re one of the 95% or so users who use their Mac simply to check email and social media, do some work, and play a few games, you probably don’t need third-party antivirus software.
+If you use your Mac simply to check email and social media, do some work, and play a few games, you probably think that you don’t need third-party antivirus software.

 Does Apple advise using antivirus programs on Macs?